-display - For more information about your display, see "Using the Display."
+display - For more information about your display, see Using the Display.

-power button - Press the power button to turn on the computer or exit a power management mode.
+power button - Press the power button to turn on the computer or exit a power management mode (see Power Management Modes).

 NOTICE: To avoid losing data, turn off your computer by performing a Microsoft® Windows® operating system shutdown rather than by pressing the power button.